xneelo/jsender/README.md

 # Jsender

 JSender facilitates a simple jsend implementation for ruby.
-You can report success, fail, success with data, fail with data.
+You can report success, error, fail, success with data, fail with data.
 The jsend response contains 'status' and 'data'. 'data' contains what-ever you put in it, as well as a 'notifications' array.
 Helpers are provided to check whether a notification is present and whether a specific data key is present.
+On error the response contains 'message'.

 ## Installation